bmeurant/technical-docs/software-architecture/system-design-patterns/circuit-breaker.md

 1.  **Closed**: This is the normal, operational state.
 Requests are passed through to the remote service.
 The circuit breaker counts the number of recent failures.
 If the failure count exceeds a configured threshold within a time period, the breaker trips and moves to the `Open` state.

 2.  **Open**: In this state, the circuit breaker immediately rejects all incoming requests with an error, without attempting to execute the underlying operation.
 This is a "fail-fast" mechanism.
-After a configured timeout, the breaker moves to the `Half-Open` state.
+After a configured [[posa#Timeout|timeout]], the breaker moves to the `Half-Open` state.

 3.  **Half-Open**: The breaker allows a limited number of trial requests to pass through to the remote service.
     *   If these trial requests succeed, the breaker assumes the service has recovered and transitions back to the `Closed` state, resetting its failure counts.
-    *   If any trial request fails, the breaker trips again and returns to the `Open` state, restarting the recovery timeout.
+    *   If any trial request fails, the breaker trips again and returns to the `Open` state, restarting the recovery [[posa#Timeout|timeout]].

 ```mermaid
 graph TD